kore4lyf/notes/data_structures_and_algorithms/A Common Sense Guide To Data Structure and Algorithm.md

 - The “undo” function in a word processor, for example, is a great use case for a stack.

 #### Queues

 Like stacks, queues are arrays with three restrictions (it’s just a different set of restrictions):

- - Data can be inserted only at the end of a queue.
-(This is identical behavior to the stack.)
+- Data can be inserted only at the end of a queue (This is identical behavior to the stack.)
 - Data can be deleted only from the front of a queue.
 (This is the opposite behavior of the stack.)
 - Only the element at the front of a queue can be read.
 (This, too, is the opposite of behavior of the stack.)